Download Latest Version SPPAS-4.28-2025-08-16.zip (150.8 MB)

 By using SPPAS, you agree to cite a reference in your publications.

-Any publication or product arising from the use of this software, including but not limited to academic journal and conference publications, technical reports and manuals, or software, must cite at least one reference either among the following works or among any of the references listed in the book:
+Any publication or product resulting from the use of this software, including but not limited to academic journal and conference publications, technical reports and manuals, or software, must cite at least one reference either among the following works or among any of the references listed in the book:

 Brigitte Bigi (2015).
 SPPAS - Multi-lingual Approaches to the Automatic Annotation of Speech.
 The Phonetician - International Society of Phonetic Sciences, ISSN 0741-6164, Number 111-112 / 2015-I-II, pages 54-69.
 DOI